clementw168/clementw168/README.md

 - 🌴 Currently living in the suburbs of Paris.
 - 🎓 Double Master of Science student: **MVA Maths, Vision, Learning at ENS Paris-Saclay** and **Data Science at CentraleSupélec**.
-- 🔍 **Looking for a full-time Machine learning researcher position or a PhD position starting in November 2024**.
+- 🔍 **Looking for a full-time Machine learning researcher position or a PhD position**.
 - 🧐 Passionate about anything related to learning algorithms.

 <h3 align="left">Connect with me:</h3>